Where to Stay in Hong Kong in 2026 → 7 AMAZING Areas

 Yay, you have reached the end of my complete guide on where to stay in Hong Kong!
 I hope you found this post useful and that you have already found the ideal place for your upcoming trip to Hong Kong.

 In all honesty, feel free to choose ANY of the areas I suggested above – you can easily get from one destination to the next, thanks to Hong Kong’s MTR.
-The Mass Transit Railway is a rapid transit network that operates on Hong Kong’s territory and is the most common mode of transportation in the city (it is very efficient and fast).
+The Mass Transit Railway is a rapid transit network that operates in Hong Kong and is the most common mode of transportation in the city (it is very efficient and fast).

 I know how difficult it is to decide on a hotel, so here are my top 2 favorites, both located in Tsim Sha Tsui: